ndy-s/patto/README.md

 * each exercise is a problem to solve
 * each solution is reviewed so I can see what I missed or misunderstood

-To support this learning loop, this project uses several small AI agents powered by the free [Gemini](https://aistudio.google.com) model.
+To support this learning loop, this project uses several small AI agents powered by the free [Gemini](https://ai.google.dev/gemini-api) model.

 ## How it works?
-Here's a short demo of Patto in action, showing the basic flow and how the practice loop works.
 <video src="https://github.com/user-attachments/assets/53160c95-1c8d-4c48-90b3-4571e9c4215e" controls muted playsinline width="100%"></video>

 ### Main Menu